2stef22/2stef22.github.io/_pages/about.md

 ## Personal

 I was born and grew up in Nicosia, Cyprus.
 When I am not painstakingly working on my reserach, I like to spend my time cooking, reading, or in the quintessential British institution - the pub.
-Since moving to Glasgow, I have also started to enjoy long distance walking and hiking.
+Since moving to Glasgow, I have also gotten into long distance walking and hiking.